aitsuki/SwipeMenuRecyclerView/README.en.md

 SwipeMenuRecyclerView is a lightweight sliding menu library，it can be use in the list or on its own.

-- Support multiple styles of menus (Classic, Overlay, Parallax), and easily customize your new styles.
+- Support multiple styles of menus (Classic, Overlay, Parallax), and easily customize your own style.
 - Support long menus, you can also slide on menu button.
 - Easily build in layout editor, as simple as build a TextView.